Return to On-site Working - Staff guidance

 You should not attempt to return to working in a University building unless you have been advised to do so by your department and reviewed your workplan with your manager.

-Planning for the return to on-site working for those who cannot work at home
+Planning for the return to on-site working

 Your department will plan the return to on-site working carefully.
 The safety, physical and mental health and wellbeing of all our staff is of paramount importance and is the first consideration when planning a return to on-site working.
 Planning will take account of the fact that the impact of working from home or returning to working on site will be different for different people.